wndrlxx/ca-trademarks-data-pipeline/README.md

         --role="roles/owner"
     ```
 1. Confirm the `Owner` service account was successfully created and that it has
-  the the owner basic role assigned.
+  the owner basic role assigned.
     ```shell copy
     gcloud iam service-accounts list
     gcloud projects get-iam-policy $PROJECT_ID \